List of UK Albums Chart number ones of the 2020s: Number-one albums

 Burna Boy became the first global Afrobeats artist to earn a UK number-one album with I Told Them... in September 2023.

 Beyoncé earned her fifth number-one album in April 2024 with Cowboy Carter, which also became the first country album by a black artist to top the UK Albums chart.

 Lady Gaga earned two number-one albums this decade with Chromatica and Mayhem.

-In May 2025, Morgan Wallen became just the fifth country artist to debut at number-one with I'm the Problem.
+In May 2025, Morgan Wallen became the fifth country artist in UK chart history to debut at number-one with I'm the Problem.

-Sabrina Carpenter topped the UK Album Charts for five non-consecutive weeks with Short n' Sweet.
+Sabrina Carpenter topped the UK Albums Chart for five non-consecutive weeks with Short n' Sweet.
 The album set a new record in June 2025 with the longest Top 5 streak in chart history.
 Carpenter went on to earn her second number one album in September 2025 with Man's Best Friend.

 Oasis returned to number one numerous times throughout the 2020s with Definitely Maybe in September 2024 following the album's 30th anniversary, and Time Flies...
 1994–2009 in July 2025.

 Tom Grennan earned three consecutive number-one albums throughout the 2020s with Evering Road, What Ifs & Maybes and Everywhere I Went, Led Me to Where I Didn't Want to Be.